Skip to main content

 • Like with the PV and AV, the cumulative value is what we need for the calculations.

-What Are CPI And SPI?
+What Are CPI and SPI?

 The cost performance index (CPI) and schedule performance index (SPI) are both indicators of the health of your project.

 Both indexes, as seen in the above section, involve dividing the EV over either AC or PV.
 The result of the division is either between 0 and 1, or above 1.
-The closer the results are to 1, the closer we are to plan.
-The further away from 1 it is, the larger the discrepancy between the plan and current state.

-For CPI we divide earned value by the actual cost.
+For CPI, we divide earned value by the actual cost.
 This allows us to look at what we’ve accomplished and if it matches up with actual dollars we’ve spent.
 An index of less than 1 indicates that the project is trending over budget.
 If it is over one, the project is under budget.

 Earned Value: 93,192.00